Skip to main content

 SQLBuild supports SQL-native unit tests that validate model logic by comparing actual query results against expected values.
-Tests can chain across multiple models, use macros for reusable mock data, and run as full integration tests across your pipeline.
+Tests can chain across multiple models, use macros for reusable mock data, include zero-row assertions, and run as full integration tests across your pipeline.
+For end-to-end testing across many models with physical warehouse relations, see Scenarios.

 How tests work